oppai/homo/README.md

 homo.sh
 =======

-Choice lunch box randomly from HottoMotto
+Display lunch box randomly from HottoMotto on console.